mattheww/gomill/gomill_docs/glossary.rst

   competition
-    An 'event' consisting of multiple games managed by the Gomill ringmaster (either a playoff or a tuning event).
+    An 'event' consisting of multiple games managed by the Gomill ringmaster (either a tournament or a tuning event).

+  tournament
+    A competition in which the ringmaster plays games between predefined players, to compare their strengths.

   playoff
-    A competition comprising many games played between fixed pairings of players.
+    A tournament comprising many games played between fixed pairings of players.

+  all-play-all
+    A tournament in which games are played between all pairings from a list of players.